Databricks Repos and Git integration have limits specified in the following sections. For general information, see Databricks limits.

 The contents of a repo are temporarily cloned onto disk in the control plane.
 Databricks notebook files are stored in the control plane database just like notebooks in the main workspace.
 Non-notebook files are stored on disk for up to 30 days.

-To integrate with a Bitbucket Server, GitHub Enterprise Server, or a GitLab self-managed subscription instance that is not internet-accessible, get in touch with your Databricks representative.
+To integrate with a Bitbucket Server, GitHub Enterprise Server, or a GitLab self-managed subscription instance that is not internet-accessible, get in touch with your Databricks account team.

 Yes.
 If you add a file to your repo and do not want it to be tracked by Git, create a